MicrosoftDocs/windows-dev-docs/terminal/distributions.md

 to `WindowsTerminal.exe`.

 Portable mode is not supported in the packaged or preinstallation kit distributions of Windows Terminal.

+Portable mode will only run on Windows 10 version 2004 (10.019041) or higher.

 ### Why use Portable mode?